CamoCatX/camocatx.github.io/about.md

 ### Certifications and Knowledge
 * * *

-* Some certificate courses in Cybersecurity from a private company and some Programming language courses.
+* Some certificate courses in Cybersecurity and some Programming language courses.

 * Multiple VoIP Certifications (ECE: Elastix Certified Engineer, ESM: Elastix Security Master, Asterisk Programming(AMI,AGI, Dial Plans Scripting, PHP, .NET Core APIs...).

-* I've studied Network+, CEH: Certified Ethical Hacker certifications and I'm preparing to get [PEN-200 OSCP](https://www.offensive-security.com/pwk-oscp/) of Offensive Security.
-I like [Offensive Security](https://www.offensive-security.com/) and [PortSwigger](https://portswigger.net/) companies.
+* I've studied Network+, CEH: Certified Ethical Hacker certifications and I'd love to get [PEN-200 OSCP](https://www.offensive-security.com/pwk-oscp/) of Offensive Security as soon as I can.
+I like [Offensive Security](https://www.offensive-security.com/) and [PortSwigger](https://portswigger.net/) companies, they create world-class material.

 * Some Physical Training Certifications: Nutrition, Human Anatomy, Bodybuilding...

 * I take my Personal and Professional Education very seriously and usually try to pass Certification Exams with High Scores.

+* I also like to study different science fields in order to get a better view of what living and life is.

 <br>
 ### Future Certifications